 - 1.6 “Fee” means a fee specifically identified herein.

 - 1.7 “NPPI” means any “non-public personal information” as that information is defined in Privacy Act and Regulations.

-- 1.8 “Privacy Act and Regulations” means the provisions of Title V of the Federal Gramm-Leach-Bliley Act and any state statutes adopted to comply therewith, the FTC regulations promulgated pursuant thereto (including 16 CFR § 313, 16 CFR § 314, 12 CFR § 332 and 12 CFR § 364), and any state regulations promulgated under state privacy statutes or in compliance with the Gramm-Leach-Bliley Act and any successor statutes and regulations to the foregoing.
+- 1.8 “Privacy Act and Regulations” means the provisions of Title V of the Federal Gramm-Leach-Bliley Act and any state statutes adopted to comply therewith, the FTC regulations promulgated pursuant thereto (including 16 CFR § 313, 16 CFR § 314, 12 CFR § 332 and 12 CFR § 364), and any state regulations promulgated under state privacy statutes or in compliance with the Gramm-Leach-Bliley Act, and the European Union General Data Protection Regulation (“GDPR”) (EU 2016/679) and any successor statutes and regulations to the foregoing.